U.S. target in Somalia plotted serial Kenya attacks: spy report

 They have not established that Ikrima, a Kenyan of Somali origin who spent several years in Norway, was involved in last month’s attack on a Nairobi shopping mall that killed 67 people, for which al Shabaab has claimed responsibility.

-A Somali official said Ikrima came from a clan in the semi-autonomous Puntland region and, echoing a regional diplomat, said he was connected to al Shabaab’s Amniyat “secret service”, an elite unit blamed for high profile strikes in Mogadishu.

-Ikrima has plotted to attack Kenya’s parliament, assassinate senior Kenyan politicians and hit U.N. offices in Nairobi, according to a Kenyan intelligence report leaked to media and also obtained by Reuters.
+However, he plotted to attack Kenya’s parliament, assassinate top Kenyan politicians and hit U.N. offices in Nairobi, according to a Kenyan intelligence report leaked to media and also obtained by Reuters.

 These plans failed, but so too did the U.S. Navy SEALS mission into Barawe, a militant stronghold on Somalia’s southern coast.
 The special forces team pulled out after a gun battle without capturing Ikrima, named after a figure in Islamic history who first fought against Prophet Mohammad but then converted to become one of his most valiant commanders.